dhanush-babu-M/Vehicle-accident-detection-using-gps-and-gsm-module/README.md

 Victims being unable to call for help.

-This system automates the emergency response process, sending alerts within seconds to reduce response time and save lives.
+This system automates the emergency response, sending alerts within seconds to reduce response time and save lives.

 Technologies & Components Used
 Component	Purpose